Pugs are so stinkin’ cute.

-Just remember, adopting one of these dogs into your family is going to require some extra care and attention.
+Just remember, adopting one of these pug like dogs into your family is going to require some extra care and attention.
 Their flat faces and muzzles carry many extra potential complications — primarily affecting their respiratory tracts.

 But if you’re prepared for the challenge these dogs can bring and are ready for a lifetime of your dog snoring, homing a flat-faced dog is a great reward.